-We think the world around us is absolutely fascinating, and understanding, and affecting how it works through science and technology is incredably rewarding.
+We think the world around us is absolutely fascinating.
+Understanding and affecting how it works through science and technology is incredibly rewarding.
 We love looking at a subject from slightly unconventional angles to make it more understandable.

 Visualise the sound wave you are creating as you talk or sink.
 Do different sounds produce different waves?

 As a magnet moves near a coil of wire it generates a voltage, if it is moving fast enough it can produce some light.